 And even with the right tools, there’s still the chance of missing out on the impromptu discussions, important whiteboarding sessions, and informal chats that an office makes possible.
 Working from home can also be extremely distracting.
 So can a coffee shop, or for that matter, that beach.
 Which is why at some point you’ll need to introduce a strict schedule that mightn’t be that free after all.

-Contact ceek today and find out which jobs are offering a remote working environment.
+Contact Ceek Recruitment today and find out which jobs are now offering a remote working environment.